Planar Bipedal Locomotion with Nonlinear Model Predictive Control: Online Gait Generation using Whole-Body Dynamics: Introduction

-One of the key challenges often faced in online whole-body motion planning is computational limitations, as producing stable legged locomotion requires optimizing over a sufficiently long horizon.
-The methods for quadrupedal robotic systems that have yielded experimental results typically exploit low leg inertia to neglect leg dynamics, thereby reducing the state dimension in the optimization.
-Transferring this reduction to bipedal systems is difficult, as the legs account for a relatively high fraction of the system's total inertia.
-However, simultaneously considering both leg and torso dynamics results in a high number of degrees of freedom, making online motion optimization over long time horizons computationally intensive.
-At the same time, the narrow stance width and high center of mass necessitate a high planning frequency to counteract disturbances in underactuated dimensions.
+One of the key challenges in online whole-body motion planning is computational limitations, as producing stable locomotion requires optimizing over a sufficiently long horizon.
+The methods for quadrupeds that have yielded experimental results typically exploit low leg inertia to neglect leg dynamics, reducing the state dimension in the optimization.
+Transferring this reduction to bipedal systems is difficult, however, as the legs compose a relatively high fraction of the system's total inertia.
+At the same time, simultaneously considering both leg and torso dynamics results in many degrees of freedom, making optimization over long time horizons computationally intensive.
+Furthermore, the narrow stance width and high center of mass of bipeds necessitate a high planning frequency to counteract disturbances in underactuated dimensions.
 Thus, it is paramount to design whole-body motion planners that balance the trade-off between horizon length, model complexity, and planning frequency.

 We make three contributions in this work.
-First, we propose a nonlinear MPC approach for online whole-body motion planning of bipedal robotic locomotion, drawing upon the existing methods used for quadrupedal locomotion \cite{farshidian2017efficient}.
-Second, to reduce the computational burden of online whole-body planning, we propose incorporating a stable walking gait synthesized offline via Hybrid Zero Dynamics (HZD) into the nonlinear optimization problem as a terminal cost.
-We explore how incorporating this information permits optimizing over shorter horizon lengths, thus requiring less computational effort, while still achieving robust bipedal locomotion.
-Lastly, we provide experimental validation of the proposed approach on the bipedal robot AMBER-3M \cite{ambrose2017toward}, demonstrating a range of behaviours including standing, trotting in place, and walking.
-To the best of our knowledge, this is the first experimental demonstration of online whole-body motion planning for bipedal locomotion.
+First, we propose a nonlinear MPC approach for online whole-body motion planning of bipedal robotic locomotion based on existing methods used for quadrupedal locomotion \cite{farshidian2017efficient}, which achieved a wide range of stable behaviors with a planning horizon of \SI{2}{\second} and update frequency of up to \SI{270}{\Hz}.
+Second, to reduce the computational burden of online whole-body planning, we incorporate a stable walking gait synthesized offline via Hybrid Zero Dynamics (HZD) into the nonlinear optimization problem.
+This information permits robust walking while optimizing over shorter horizon lengths (\SI{0.2}{\second}) that require less computational effort and allow rapid re-planning (\SI{850}{\Hz}) -- this will be important for achieving whole-body planning on 3D walking systems.
+Lastly, we experimentally validate the proposed approach on the planar bipedal robot AMBER-3M \cite{ambrose2017toward}, demonstrating standing, stepping in place, and walking.
+To the best of our knowledge, this is the first experimental demonstration of online whole-body motion planning for bipedal walking.